RizalHB/playgame/README.md

       ▼
 Users Can Purchase

-This allows games to be prepared in advance and automatically become available when their release date is reached.
+This allows games to be prepared in advance while controlling when they become publicly available.

 🛠️ Technology Stack